 Gunmetal also known as G Metal is a variety of bronze, used in the past for ordnance.
 Modern admiralty gunmetal is composed of 88 per cent copper, 10 per cent tin, and 2 per cent zinc.
 Used for gears and bearings that are subject to heavy loads and low speeds.

 How much is gunmetal worth?

 Refer to our price table for up to date prices for scrapping Gunmetal (Red Brass) alloys per ton.

-Gunmetals are noted for the manufacture of intricate castings.
-These castings need to be pressure tight such as valves, pipe fittings and pumps.
+Gunmetals are used for intricate castings in manufacture, castings for pumps, valves and pipe fittings and also need to be pressure tight.
 Gun metal is used for bearings where loads and speeds are moderate.